Public Notices and Press Releases

 The Land Trust believes converting the Meadow into farmland would mean a

-setback for the conservation interests that the CR was intended to protect, inviting invasive and non-native species, disrupting existing habitat and threatening wetlands on other parts of the Meadow.
+setback for the very conservation interests that the CR was intended to protect, inviting invasive and non-native species, disrupting existing habitat and threatening wetlands on other parts of the Meadow.

-The Land Trust cites the Massachusetts State Constitution, Article 97, requires that when a municipality owning land with conservation restrictions wishes to change the use of land because the specific purpose for these restrictions is considered no longer necessary, there must be a two-thirds vote by the Massachusetts legislature to allow the transfer of the land to town management and lifting of the restriction.
+The Land Trust cites the Massachusetts State Constitution, Article 97, which requires that when a municipality owning land with conservation restrictions wishes to change the use of land because the specific purpose for these restrictions is considered no longer necessary, there must be a two-thirds vote by the Massachusetts legislature to allow the transfer of the land to town management and lifting of the restriction.
 See, https://farmlandinfo.org/law/article-97-constitution-of-the-commonwealt…

-The Land Trust asks for a declaratory judgment from the Court that the Town’s letter of March 5, 2024 does not trigger an obligation of the Land Trust to consent to farming use of the land and that the Land Trust did not unreasonably withhold consent for farming use of the Meadow.
+The Land Trust asks for a declaratory judgment that the Town’s letter of March 5, 2024 does not trigger an obligation of the Land Trust to consent to farming use of the land and that the Land Trust did not unreasonably withhold consent for farming use of the Meadow.

 The Land Trust also requests attorney fees and costs (as explicitly provided in the language of the CR) incurred in the defense of the Town's lawsuit.
-See, Conservation Restriction, page 5, Section IV B. This means that if the Land Trust prevails in this case, the Town of Westwood must pay all attorneys fees and costs incurred by the Land trust in the defense of the Town of Westwood’s claim.
+See, Conservation Restriction, page 5, Section IV B. This means that if the Land Trust prevails in this case, the Town of Westwood must pay all attorneys fees and costs incurred by the Land Trust in the defense of the Town of Westwood’s claim.

 The Town of Westwood is represented by the law firm of Mead, Talerman & Costa, Millis, MA